Scott Base: Redevelopment and expansion

-In support of the future of New Zealand’s Antarctic science programme, the base will be redeveloped.
-In June 2019 the Government committed NZ$18.5 million (US$12.4 million) for the next phase of the Scott Base Redevelopment project, which will see the base's 12 separate buildings replaced by three large interconnected buildings.
-Jasmax and Hugh Broughton Architects came up with the architectural design.
-Since then the New Zealand Government has committed $344 million to rebuild the base.
+In support of the future of New Zealand's Antarctic science programme, in June 2019 the Government committed NZ$498 million (US$286.8 million) for the next phase of the Scott Base Redevelopment project, which includes a plan to replace the base's 11 separate buildings with four large interconnected buildings.
+Jasmax and Hugh Broughton Architects produced the architectural design.

-On 5 November 2021, Antarctica New Zealand confirmed that PrimePort Timaru will host the redevelopment of the prefabricated Scott Base facilities.
+On 5 November 2021, Antarctica New Zealand confirmed that PrimePort Timaru would host the redevelopment of the prefabricated Scott Base facilities.
 Besides the three interconnected buildings, the project also involves upgrading the Ross Island wind farm.
-The redevelopment project will create an estimated 700 jobs over the next six years.